slashback100/Homeassistant_AOK_Blinds/README.md

 - Choose your own remote id for your remote.
 It can be whatever between 1 and 2^16.
 - You can adapt the topic the code lisens to, but if you do, it will have impact on homeassistant side.

 The DIY remote we just created can handle up to 16 blinds.
-You can adapt the code to handle as many blinds as you want but then you will have to deal with several remote id.
+You can adapt the code to handle as many blinds as you want but then you will have to deal with several remote ids.

 ## Pairing your new DIY remote
 We use the tutorial of the blinds to do that : [user manual](https://www.aokfrance.com/ressources/common/Notices/NOTICE_AM25_35_45-ES-E.pdf) (in French)